collinjroland/GEOSX/src/docs/sphinx/gettingStarted/GettingStarted.rst

   sudo apt install git git-lfs gcc g++ gfortran python cmake zlib1g-dev libblas-dev liblapack-dev libopenmpi-dev

 For Mac OS, all packages can be installed using `Homebrew <https://docs.brew.sh/Installation>`__.
-If Homebrew is not installed on your system, and if you are getting ready to install it, it is important to install the Xcode command line tools (as stated on Homebrew's website, but this step can easily be missed).
+If Homebrew is not installed on your system, and if you are getting ready to install it, it is important to first install the Xcode command line tools (as stated on Homebrew's website, but this step can easily be missed).

 To install the Xcode command line tools: